scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Regular voting certificates state which keys MAY cast votes in a regular update.
 In X.509 terms, regular voting certificates are self-signed end-entity certificates.
 This means that the issuer and subject of a regular voting certificate are the same entity, and the public key within the certificate can be used to verify the certificate's signature.
 However, a regular voting certificate cannot be used to verify other certificates.

-The recommended **maximum validity period** of a regular voting certificate is: 1 year.
+The RECOMMENDED **maximum validity period** of a regular voting certificate is: 1 year.

 #### Sensitive Voting Certificate

 Sensitive voting certificates specify which keys MAY cast votes in a sensitive update.
 In X.509 terms, sensitive voting certificates are self-signed end-entity certificates.
 This means that the issuer and subject of a sensitive voting certificate are the same entity, and the public key within the certificate can be used to verify the certificate's signature.
 However, a sensitive voting certificate cannot be used to verify other certificates.

-The recommended **maximum validity period** of a sensitive voting certificate is: 5 years.
+The RECOMMENDED **maximum validity period** of a sensitive voting certificate is: 5 years.

 **Note**:

 > Both SCION's control-plane root certificates and control-plane CA certificates are in fact CA certificates.
 That is, they can both be used to verify other certificates.
 >
-> One important difference between both certificate types lies in their validity period: A SCION control-plane root certificate has a recommended maximum validity period of one year, whereas the recommended maximum validity period of a SCION control-plane CA certificate is 11 days.
-This is because a root certificate is part of the Trust Root Configuration of an ISD, which itself also has a recommended maximum validity period of one year (see Table 2 below).
+> One important difference between both certificate types lies in their validity period: A SCION control-plane root certificate has a RECOMMENDED maximum validity period of one year, whereas the RECOMMENDED maximum validity period of a SCION control-plane CA certificate is 11 days.
+This is because a root certificate is part of the Trust Root Configuration of an ISD, which itself also has a RECOMMENDED maximum validity period of one year (see Table 2 below).
 This ensures that the TRC need not be updated all the time and is thus relatively stable.
 >
 > The SCION root private key and public key/certificate are used to sign and verify the control-plane CA certificates, respectively.
 The control-plane CA certificates are explicitly NOT part of the TRC, for reasons of security.
 The control-plane CA certificates are used to verify the control-plane AS certificates, which in turn are used to verify control-plane messages.
 Routing is made more secure if both the SCION control-plane CA and AS certificates can be renewed on a very regular basis.
 Would the control-plane CA and AS certificates be part of the TRC, then the TRC would have to be updated constantly, which is undesirable.